 – Helene Vosters, performance artist

-“In only 65 minutes this remarkable performance piece sums up the contradictions in modern life ten years or more since the “War on Terror” was launched.
-What the piece shows so graphically is how we have become inured to the idea of unremitting violence committed in the name of safety without any evidence that we actually feel safer.”
+“In only 65 minutes this remarkable performance piece sums up the contradictions in modern life ten years or more since the “War on Terror” was launched.”

 – Christopher Hoile, Stage Door